Astronomers Find A Star Cluster Filled With Numerous Small Black Holes

 This discovery is exciting because it would be another piece of evidence that these mysterious smaller black holes exist.
 Though scientists have theorized about several possibilities of these intermediate black holes, they have technically not yet been discovered.

 Moreover, the data will shed light on other types of aspects of astronomy as well.
-Physicists expect that the black holes will slowly move towards the center of the star group and will eventually merge.
+Physicists expect the black holes will slowly move towards the center of the star group and will eventually merge.
 Though this is many, many years away, it would give scientists a template of pre-merger conditions and how the mysterious objects act when joining one another.
 It would also offer insight into gravitational wave astronomy.

 The discovery comes just months after the scientific world was rocked with an astronomical mystery.
 As was previously covered by The Inquisitr, one of the largest presumed black holes in the universe doesn't actually seem to exist anymore in a bizarre twist for astronomers.